ibm-cloud-docs/sap/sap-terraform-automate-ha-deployment.md

 Connection attempts to the companion server without the necessary privileges are silently redirected to the primary companion via the login redirection mechanism, which is supported by Connectivity libraries.
 If login redirection is not enabled, client connections fail and are disconnected.

-The SAP ASE HADR option installs these components:
+The SAP ASE HADR option installs the below components:

 * SAP ASE
 * SAP Replication Server